Dog-Friendly FOlkestone – A Whole Community

 Care in the community

 Our dogs also give back to the other residents in Folkestone.
 Otto has struck up correspondence with his neighbour who sadly doesn’t have any pets.
-Before lockdown, they started writing to each other and it’s been a lifeline during the pandemic.
-Owner Hannah Prizeman has even worked out that bathtime can preceed a visit nextdoor, where some crucial contact helps her neighbour Pauline cope with isolation.
+Before lockdown, they started writing to each other and it was a lifeline during the pandemic.
+Owner Hannah Prizeman has even worked out that bathtime could preceed a visit nextdoor, where some crucial contact helps her neighbour Pauline cope with isolation.
 Now allowed out (both neighbour and dog) their relationship continues.

 The Bouverie Tap